Tamac Collections and Rarities

 IMG0555

 One of my butterscotch BBC cups is incized with an 's' and signed St. Clair 1947.
-It is thought by Tamac experts to have been made by Native American Oklahoma artist St. Clair Homer.
+It is thought to have been made by Native American Oklahoma artist Saint Clair Homer who also worked at Frankoma or his son of the same name, also an artist.
 The other cup is both hand signed Tamac and stamped

 KGrHqFlsFI3idZegOBSWcONPHcg6057

-Different clay bodies on avocado cereal bowls, red clay and whte porcelin.
+Different clay bodies on avocado soup bowls, red clay and whte porcelin.
 Avocado is prone to light crazing.
 Easy and safe to clean up the crazing by soaking in hydrogen peroxide overnight and drying in the sun.
 Never use bleach, it will make the piece unstable.
+Local red clay was replaced later by clays from Tennessee and Georgia.

 DSC01084